malteschilling/ddrl_hexapod/README.md

 # Decentralized Deep Reinforcement Learning for a six-legged robot

 This repository holds results and implementation for training a decentralized control architecture of a six-legged robot.
 It accompanies a submitted article: Malte Schilling, Kai Konen, Frank W. Ohl, and Timo Korthals, Decentralized Deep Reinforcement Learning for a Distributed and Adaptive Locomotion Controller of a Hexapod Robot.
+The results have now been updated for 15 seeds for each condition (there is as well a new supplement that covers the fifteen seeds for each condition, named supplement_15.pdf; the original supplement still can be found as file supplement.pdf).

 For questions, please contact: Malte Schilling, mschilli@techfak.uni-bielefeld.de